Share this post:

 Moving to the north side of the city, we find the historical Ancient Theater, that was built in the 2nd century A.D. at the Acropolis hill.
 The impressive theater is made of whitish marble and its stage used to have 12 meters length and 5 meters in width.

 Trivia: The ancient Theater of Gythio was the place where the “thymelic” performances used to take place.
 “Thymelic” was a song contest dedicated to the god of wine, Dionysus.

 We bet the cute and colorful vibes of Gythio have captured you, haven’t they?

 Wait no more and make it NOW your next destination

 Want more?
-Explore the endless beautiful destinations of Peloponnese.
+Explore the endless beautiful destinations in the Peloponnese.